csmberkeley/search/README.md

-# search61b
+# search
+App to search past CS 61B materials for studying and review.
 Inspired by the instant search on [cs61a.org](cs61a.org).
-I also wanted to try using React on top of Meteor.
+Continuation of the work from [here](https://github.com/colbyguan/search61b).

 Meteor stuff in in `app/`, a MongoDB populator and some scrapers in `utils/`